romeq/godo/README.md

 # godo
-simpel TUI todo application with TermUI
+simple TUI todo application with TermUI

-## installation
+## Installation
 ```sh
 go get
 go build main.go
 ```
-the binary should be now created at ./main
+Binary should be now created at ./main

-## notes
+## Notes
-application does not include any proper error handling, and panics when one occurs.
+Application does not include any proper error handling, and panics when one occurs.

-it creates a folder to $HOME/.local/godo which contains the database used to save todos.
+it creates a folder to `$XDG_DATA_HOME/godo` (if exists) or `$HOME/.local/godo`.
+This location contains the SQLite database used to save your todos.

-## known bugs
+## Known bugs
-database lock is not handled, and will result in panic of this application
+database lock is not handled, and will result in panic